 Disclosure statements and further statements

-The Act requires sellers to give buyers a disclosure statement (with important information such as identity of the proposed lot, a disclosure plan, the sunset date and other details about the proposed body corporate development) before the contract is entered into.
-Where the seller subsequently becomes aware that information contained in the disclosure statement is inaccurate or if the disclosure statement would not be accurate now, the seller must, at least 21 days before settlement, give the buyer a further statement rectifying the inaccuracies.
+The Act requires sellers to give buyers a disclosure statement (with important information such as the identity of the proposed lot, a disclosure plan, the sunset date, and other details about the proposed body corporate development) before the contract is entered into.
+Where the seller subsequently becomes aware that information contained in the disclosure statement is inaccurate or if the disclosure statement is not accurate now, the seller must, at least 21 days before settlement, give the buyer a further statement rectifying the inaccuracies.

 Provided that the contract has not been settled, where a further statement varies the disclosure statement to such a degree that the buyer would be materially prejudiced if compelled to complete the contract, the buyer may terminate the contract within 21 days (or a longer period as agreed between the parties), after the seller gives the buyer the further statement.

 Although there has been a long debate about the term ‘material prejudice’, which is decided by Courts on a case-by-case basis, it is a common market acceptance that a 5% or less variation in the size of a lot will generally not materially affect a lot.
 However, the Supreme Court of Victoria recently decided in favour of the buyer in rescinding a contract for a variation of less than 5% contrary to a term of the contract.
 Whilst this is not a Queensland case, it is a cautionary reminder for sellers and developers when entering into off-the-plan contracts.

 In Burger & Ors v Longboat Holdings Group2 Pty Ltd VSC 469, the two plaintiffs had each entered into an off-the-plan contract to purchase an apartment in the defendant’s development.